Romanzo Criminale

-Romanzo criminale ([roˈmandzo krimiˈnaːle]; "Criminal Novel") is an Italian-language film released in 2005, directed by Michele Placido, a criminal drama, it was highly acclaimed and won 15 awards.
-It is based on Giancarlo De Cataldo's 2002 novel, which is in turn inspired by the Banda della Magliana true story.
-The Magliana gang was one of the most powerful Italian criminal associations, dominating Rome's drug, gambling and other kinds of crime activities from the early 1970s to 1992 (death of Enrico De Pedis).
-The gang's affiliates start their career kidnapping rich people, drug dealing (hashish, cocaine, heroin, etc.) from the 1970s they started working with the Italian secret service, fascists, terrorists, the Sicilian Mafia, Camorra and many more.
+Romanzo criminale ([roˈmandzo krimiˈnaːle]; "Criminal Novel") is an Italian-language crime drama film released in 2005, directed by Michele Placido.
+It was highly acclaimed and won 15 awards.
+It is based on Giancarlo De Cataldo's 2002 novel, which is in turn inspired by the true story of the Banda della Magliana.
+The Magliana gang was one of the most powerful Italian criminal associations, dominating Rome's drug, gambling and other kinds of crime activities from the early 1970s until the death of Enrico De Pedis in 1992.
+The gang's affiliates started their career kidnapping rich people, drug dealing (hashish, cocaine, heroin, etc.).
+From the 1970s they started working with the Italian secret service, fascists, terrorists, the Sicilian Mafia, the Camorra, and many more.
 Some gang members are still alive, as inmates of an Italian prison, or justice collaborators.

-The film is something of a showcase for a number of Italy's leading young film and television actors, notably Favino, who won a Donatello award for his performance as Lebanese.
+The film is something of a showcase for a number of Italy's leading young film and television actors, notably Favino, who won a Donatello award for his performance as the gangster Lebanese (Libano).

 In 2008 a spin-off TV series commenced broadcasting (Romanzo criminale – La serie).

 Plot

-In 1970s Rome, four young delinquents, nicknamed Ice, Lebanese, Dandi and Grand steal a car.
+In 1970s Rome, four young delinquents, nicknamed Ice (Il Freddo), Lebanese (Libano), Dandi, and Grand, steal a car.
 Crashing through a police road block, the driver, Grand is crushed by the steering column.
 Back at their hideout, a small disused caravan near a beach, they are discovered by the police.
-Cold, Lebanese and Dandi run away, but are captured.
+Ice, Lebanese, and Dandi run away, but are captured.
 Grand, who is mortally wounded, dies in the caravan.
-Roll opening credits.

 Some years later, in the 1970s, Ice is released from prison and joins up with Lebanese, who tells him he has come up with a plan to kidnap and hold to ransom Baron Rossellini, a wealthy aristocrat for whom Lebanese's parents worked.
-He has formed a gang with Dandi - they are Black, Bright Eye, Ricotta, Bufalo, Rat and Ciro and Aldo Buffoni.
+He has formed a gang with Dandi - they are Black (Il Nero), Bright Eye, Ricotta, Bufalo, Rat and Ciro and Aldo Buffoni.
 After negotiating the ransom of 3 billion lire, the Baron is shot by one of the Cannizzari brothers who have been entrusted by Lebanese to guard him.
 Nonetheless, they take a picture of the dead man with a newspaper and get the 3 billion lire.
-However, the local Police Commissioner Nicola Scialoja manages to record the serial numbers of the ransom money before the gang receives it, setting out to capture the gang.
+Before the gang receives the money, the local Police Commissioner Nicola Scialoja manages to record its serial numbers and sets out to capture the gang.
 As the gang divide up the money, Lebanese proposes to split 500 million lire between them, and use the remaining 2.5 billion to build a foothold in the criminal underworld of Rome, starting with drug dealing.
-However, the drugs racket is owned by the dealer Terrible, and so the gang wipe his gang out apart from Gemito, who Lebanese bribes to help them.
-After his home is raided and his body guards killed, Terrible wakes to find Ice, Lebanese and Dandi in his bedroom.
+However, the drug racket is owned by the dealer Terrible, and so the gang wipe out his gang, apart from Gemito, whom Lebanese bribes to help them.
+After his home is raided and his bodyguards killed, Terrible wakes to find Ice, Lebanese, and Dandi in his bedroom.
 Cornered, he reluctantly agrees to let give control of the racket to the gang.